'It's outrageous': Four drivers caught at more than 130km/h

-Koroit police Sergeant Patrick Day said all the male drivers would be suspended from operating a vehicle.
+Koroit police Sergeant Patrick Day said all the male drivers would be suspended from driving a vehicle.

 Advertisement

-"It's outrageous that people think they can safely travel at these speeds on these roads, even more so considering the amount of rain and bad weather we have had of late," he said.
+"It's outrageous that people think they can safely travel at these speeds on these roads - even more so considering the amount of rain and bad weather we have had as of late," he said.

 "We are continuing to catch motorists travelling at high speed and endangering themselves and other road users on back country roads around Koroit.